 At Eureka College we believe your opportunity to change the world begins here at our historic campus in central Illinois.

 About President J. David Arnold

-J. David Arnold, Ph.D., is serving in his ninth year as president and professor of psychology at Eureka College.
+J. David Arnold, Ph.D., is serving in his eleventh year as president and professor of psychology at Eureka College.
 During his tenure at Eureka, the College created a strategic plan entitled Growth with Integrity that: